Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-revisions/move-node-in-tracked-document/_index.md

 ---
-title: Move Node In Tracked Document
-linktitle: Move Node In Tracked Document
+title: Move Node In Tracked Document linktitle:Move Node In Tracked Document
 second_title: Aspose.Words for .NET API Reference
 description: Move nodes in a tracked document with Aspose.Words for .NET.
 type: docs